kzm0620/furima_39225/README.md

 ### Association
-- has_many :users
+- belongs_to :users
 - has_one    :purchase